leezhenghui/leezhenghui.github.io/_posts/2019-03-05-exploring-usdt-on-linux.md

 - Programmatically enabled USDT probe

-[Brendan Gregg's Blog](http://www.brendangregg.com/blog/index.html) provide a lots of awesome topics regarding linux tracing, if you want to a in-depth learning about linux tracing, that is the best place to subscribe.
+[Brendan Gregg's Blog](http://www.brendangregg.com/blog/index.html) provide a lots of awesome topics regarding linux tracing, if you want an in-depth/thoroughly learning about linux tracing, that is the best place to subscribe.

 ## Appendix